Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 Similarly, brushed nickel and/or polished nickel mix beautifully with brass metal finishes in the bathroom, as shown in the lovely primary bathroom below.

-Are gold and brass finishes still in style?
+Are gold and brass finishes in style?

-Brass works well in both warm and white spaces as well as rooms with darker tones.
-Use brass when you want your eye to be drawn to the fixture or metal finish.
+Choose brass when you want your eye to be drawn to the fixture or metal finish.

-An item that appears to have an antique brass finish online might actually have a yellow or pink cast in person.
 I’ve also ordered pieces that were described as brushed or matte but which ended up having a satin or shiny finish.

 However, don’t worry if you can’t find fixtures in the exact same color and finish.
 Similar tones go well together, too –especially if they’re not placed right next to each other.